Itozee/1205-week9/README.md

 # Functions

+I started data analysis by first creating Functions to read the datasets and access the worksheets in Excel format after which was stored in a dataframe.

+Functions in Python serve several crucial purposes, some of the reasons why i have used a function for the purpose stated above include;

+Modularity: It allow me to break down a program into smaller, more manageable, and reusable pieces of code.

+Abstraction: Functions provide a level of abstraction, allowing me to use code without needing to understand its internal details.
+Abstraction allows you to hide the complex inner workings of a function.
+When you call a function, you don't need to know how it accomplishes its task; you only need to know what the function does and how to use it.

+Readability: Well-named functions enhance code readability by providing a clear and concise way to express the purpose of a block of code.
+This is especially important in larger programs.

+# Transformations

-- Performed actions such as creating headers, resetting index, changing column names, melting columns, converting types, merging, creating new columns, and calculating averages.
+- Performed actions such as creating headers, resetting index, changing column names, melting columns, converting datatypes, merging, creating new columns, and calculating averages.

 - Saved the transformed dataframes in Excel format for local download.